 Seniors commonly use a reverse mortgage to get rid of existing mortgage payments, pay off other debts, finance home improvements, or supplement existing retirement income or assets.￼

 Remember, you always retain ownership of your home.
 The bank is not buying the home from you.
-The principal limit is always just a portion of the value of the home – not all of it.
-Most borrowers tend to qualify for around 45% to 55% of their home’s value.
-Older borrowers may qualify for a little more.
+The principal limit equals a portion of the value of your home – not all of it.

 The principal limit is calculated based on your home’s value, the age of the youngest borrower (or non-borrowing spouse) and the expected interest rate.

 The expected interest rate is calculated by adding together a base interest rate set by the financial markets and a margin set by the lender.

 Because the lender gets to choose the margin, they have some control over the expected interest rate used to calculated proceeds.
 This is an important point that I’ll come back to later.

 The amount of proceeds and the expected interest rate are inversely related.
 In other words, a lower expected interest rate results in higher initial proceeds.
 A higher expected interest rate results in lower initial proceeds.

 Now that we’ve covered a few basics, let’s tie it all together.
 As I mentioned earlier, there are three main factors that determine how much you qualify for: age, home value, and prevailing interest rates.

 Obviously, you have little control over your age.
 You’re as old as you are and not a day older, right? 🙂